MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/get-started/help-overview.md

 -   A documentation site
 -   Task guides

 You can access both help topics and task guides from the Help pane in whichever product you are using.
-The following screenshot shows Dynamics 365 for Finance and Operations
+The following screenshot shows Dynamics 365 for Finance and Operations.

 ![Help pane](./media/help-pane-ops-task-guides.png)